-There are a number of scholarships available to Media Arts & Studies studies outside the school which we're please tho provide information for.
+There are a number of scholarships available to Media Arts & Studies students outside the School, which we're pleased to provide information for.
 This list is in no way comprehensive and we're always open to new opportunities.

 Broadcast Education Association Scholarships

 The BEA is the professional development association for professors, industry professionals and students involved in teaching and research related to radio, television, and other electronic media.
 The BEA administers fourteen scholarships annually

 , to honor broadcasters and the electronic media profession.
 The BEA Two Year Award is for study at member schools offering only freshman and sophomore instruction, or for use at a four-year member school by a graduate of a BEA two-year campus.
 All other scholarships are awarded to juniors, seniors and graduate students at BEA Member institutions.

 Local Contact: Dr. Greg Newton

 is dedicated to encouraging the entry of talented students into the profession of audio engineering.
 Since its establishment in 1984, the Foundation has awarded grants for graduate studies to hundreds of exceptional applicants, many of whom have gone on to prominent and successful careers in the profession.
 Applications are accepted from students worldwide, awards are made annually, in August, and a recipient may apply for one-time renewal after the successful completion of at least one year of graduate studies.
 Payment will be sent directly to the graduate school on behalf of the student's tuition account.

 Local Contact: Kyle P. Snyder